ASA 104 / 114 bareboat catamaran cruising

 Training includes advanced sail handling, reefing for changing conditions, multihull docking and maneuvering, anchoring techniques, coastal navigation, tide and current considerations, route and weather planning, and systems management such as water, power, and onboard safety equipment.
 You’ll also gain hands-on experience with the catamaran’s galley and living systems, preparing meals aboard and learning how to comfortably and safely operate a cruising vessel for extended periods.

 Students apply their skills through real passage planning—selecting destinations, calculating travel time, identifying hazards, and discussing decision-making in varying conditions.
-Evenings are spent anchored out, offering time to review the day, observe night lighting and buoyage, and experience the rhythm of liveaboard cruising.
+Evenings are spent at marinas or anchored out, offering time to review the day, observe night lighting and buoyage, and experience the rhythm of liveaboard cruising.

 Successful completion earns you the ASA 104 certification (Bareboat Cruising), and students may add ASA 114 (Cruising Catamaran) for an additional certification.
 By the end of the course, you’ll have the confidence and competence needed for multi-day cruising and international bareboat chartering.